Why Is My Car Engine Sputtering? Here’s The Fix

 If your car sputters while you’re stopped, the engine is struggling to maintain its idle speed.
 This is known as tick-over.
 It’s approaching stalling at idle.

 The most likely cause here is an issue with the idle air control actuator, fuel system, or a general misfire.
-The MAF sensor could also be filthy or damaged, or the EGR valve could be exceedingly clogged.
+The MAF sensor could also be dirty or damaged, or the EGR valve could be extremely clogged.

-A swift cleaning of your throttle body might solve the issue.
+A quick cleaning of your throttle body might solve the issue.
 If not, a technician will have to inspect your engine more closely.

-Afterwards, they will pinpoint the issue and provide you with an appraisal.
-If you have resolved the throttle body problem, you will most likely be charged for the subsequent repairs:
+Afterwards, they will pinpoint the issue and provide you with an assessment.
+If you have resolved the throttle body problem, you will most likely be charged for the ensuing repairs:

 • Spark plugs